 The implications of the Fund winding up have not been considered in this report due to the nature of the Fund.
-The Act has no wind up provision.
-Benefits are underwritten by the Crown.
-Given the partially funded nature of the Fund, its assets would not be sufficient to pay accrued benefits or to outsource liabilities.
+Because the Crown funds benefits as they are paid, there is not sufficient assets in the Fund for pensions to be outsourced to a life insurance company that provides annuities.

-Projected Subsidy
+Projected subsidy

 A projection of the amount of Government contributions under the Fund Share basis, before any offset for contributions by funding employers and excluding expenses, has been made for the next five years assuming that experience will match the valuation assumptions.
-The results of the projection are shown below.
+The results of the projection are shown below:

 Year ending 30 June Projected subsidy \$M

-2018 717

 2019 684

-2020 688
+2020 671

-2021 690
+2021 673

-2022 690
+2022 674

+2023 673

-Employer Contributions - Funding Employers
+Employer contributions - Funding Employers